alison-carlos/hangman_python/README.md

 To run this project please follow these steps:

-1. Install the required dependencies by running the following command:
+1. Install the required dependencies by running the following command: `pip install -r requirements.txt`

 2. Run the `main.py` file to start the Hangman game: